xiaochufuji/tiktok-nowatermark/README.md

 ### requests -- Web crawler
 ### psutil  -- Display rate

-### Because of the network speed calculated by ourselves, the download rate is much faster than the display speed
+### Because of the network speed calculated by ourselves, the download rate is much faster than the display speed.
+### The maximum speed can reach hundreds of megabytes

+## 功能选择
+### Divided into five functions of 1,2,3,4,5, you can download a single video of shaking, all the video tiktok, the specified number of videos of a certain music, the specified number of videos of a challenge.
+### You can package it into an executable file, which is easy to use.
+I've already packed it.
+The download URL is https://wwa.lanzous.com/iep2eedlfsb